jecki/DHParser/documentation_src/Overview.rst

    is allowed.

    Thus, you never need to worry about where to provide for comments in you grammar.
-Allowing comments whereever insignificant whitespace is allowed is as easy as it is intuitive.
+Allowing comments wherever insignificant whitespace is allowed is as easy as it is intuitive.
 (See :py:func:`~ebnf.comments_and_whitespace`.)